seoha-kim/seoha-kim/README.md

 ## Seoha Kim ✿˘◡˘✿
-If you want to talk with me, email me : )
+If you want to coffee chat with me, email me : )

 **📌 Current Interests**